-The Angora Chronicles being almost 7 years old, I thought for the ones that are newer to this group I’d explain how it all came about.
+The Angora Chronicles being 7 years old, I thought for the ones that are newer to this group I’d explain how it all came about.

 I started writing stories about growing up and the people I have encountered in business and throughout my adult life, more than 25 years ago.
 These stories were just something that I could leave behind for my kids and grandkids.
 Occasionally I would email one to a friend, especially if they were involved or knew the participants.